 All new staff, postgraduate students and visitors to Geological Sciences, must complete a formal induction process before other formalities and access to other privileges (e.g. key, computing, library) will be initiated.
-This induction ‘into the building’ will be completed by either the relevant academic host, the Department Safety Officer Matt Cockcroft (Room 816 Rutherford Building), or Technical Service Manager Rob Spiers (Room 814 Rutherford Building).
+This induction ‘into the building’ will be completed by either the relevant academic host, the Department Safety Officer Matt Cockcroft (114 Ernest Rutherford), or Technical Service Manager Rob Spiers (109A Ernest Rutherford).

 Access to research facilities in Geological Sciences will not be granted until an additional specific induction into that facility is completed with the respective Laboratory Manager.